 Then takes a shot before leaving without asking what it is, “ Muzzletoff motherfucker.”

 ‘The talk’ usually follows the lines of one of you wanting more and the other wanting less.
-And then when you’ve establishes this, it almost feels like someone has turned the lights out and you’re left to stumble around this weird bedroom in pitch black, trying to find your clothes so you can leave without waking them.
+And then when you’ve established this, it almost feels like someone has turned the lights out and you’re left to stumble around this weird bedroom in pitch black, trying to find your clothes so you can leave without waking them.

 No more unravelling, no more conversation.
 No more anything.

-It is very easy to feel like you can’t trust what people say or do when dating, which I guess is why is it so easy to feel disillusioned, or for the activity to collect synonyms like shallow and exhausting.
+It is very easy to feel like you can’t trust what people say or do when dating, which I guess is why it is so easy to feel disillusioned, or for the activity to collect synonyms like shallow and exhausting.

 Either way, being so close to someone and then never seeing them again sucks, no matter what gender.

-This doctor was pushing both red and green buttons.
+And this man was pushing both red and green buttons.

-But since we hadn’t had the convo I didn’t know how honest I could afford to be.
+But since we hadn’t had the special convo I didn’t know how honest I could afford to be.
 I didn’t know how much I could give or how much was on offer.